-§ 31 Results of the Master's examination
+§ 30 Results of the Master's examination

-- (1) Students need to accumulate 120 credits to pass the Master's examination.
-This requires that all required module examinations have been passed and that the Master's thesis and the Final Presentation have been evaluated as at least "sufficient". - (2) Students have failed the Master's examination if one of the examinations stated in subsection 1 has been irreversibly evaluated as "insufficient" or is irreversibly deemed "insufficient".
+(1) Students need to accumulate 120 credits to pass the Master's examination.
+This requires that all required module examinations have been passed and that the Master's thesis and the final oral examination (incl. presentation) have been evaluated as at least "sufficient".
+(2) Students have failed the Master's examination if one of the examinations stated in subsection 1 has been irreversibly evaluated as "insufficient" or is irreversibly deemed "insufficient".
 Students are to be notified (in writing) of having failed the Master's examination.
 This notification is to include information on legal remedies.
 After the student's removal from the student register, the chairperson of the examination board will, upon request, issue a certified document listing all examinations and coursework taken by the student and the respective grades, as well as the examinations missing in order for the student to pass the Master's examination.
 This document must include the information that the student has irreversibly failed the Master's examination.
 Upon request, the chairperson of the examination board will issue a document listing only the completed examinations and coursework and the respective grades.

-§ 32 Examination certificate; final grade; diploma supplement
+§ 31 Examination certificate; final grade; diploma supplement

 - (1) Graduates are to receive a certificate on the passed Master's examination without delay, if possible within four weeks of the last examination.
-This examination certificate is to include the grades and credits for all module examinations, topic of the Master's thesis, grades and credits for the Master's thesis and final oral examination, the final grade for the Master's examination and in case of transfer credits, the name of the institution where the examination was taken. - (2) The overall grade for the Master's examination is calculated as follows: - Arithmetic mean of the grades awarded for the module examinations which have been weighted by the corresponding credits, excluding the modules listed below (30 %) - Proposal (20 %) - Master's thesis (35%) - Final Presentation (15%) - (3) If a student has selected more than the required number of modules from the catalog of required electives and has passed them with a grade of at least "sufficient", only the grades of the modules the student determined as required electives at the time of admission to the examination will be considered for the calculation of the final grade.
+This examination certificate is to include the grades and credits for all module examinations, topic of the Master's thesis, grades and credits for the Master's thesis and final oral examination (incl. presentation), the final grade for the Master's examination and in case of transfer credits, the name of the institution where the examination was taken. - (2) The final grade for the Master's examination is the average of the grades for the module examinations, the Master's thesis and the final oral examination (incl. presentation), which have been weighted by the corresponding credits.
+If a student has selected more than the required number of modules from the catalog of required electives (currently not available) and has passed them with a grade of at least "sufficient", only the grades of the modules the student determined as required electives at the time of admission to the examination, or those with the best grades, will be considered for the calculation of the final grade. - (3) In accordance with § 23 (2), grades for additional modules are not accounted for in the calculation of the final grade. - (4) The examination certificate is signed by the chairperson of the examination board and bears the date of the day on which the last examination was taken. - (5) Graduates are to receive their Master's certificate (Masterurkunde) along with the examination certificate.
+The Master's certificate bears the same date as the examination certificate.
+The Master's certificate certifies that the Master's degree has been awarded in compliance with § 2 (5). - (6) The Master's certificate is signed by the Dean of the Faculty of Cultural Sciences, the Director of the CGL and by the chairperson of the examination board and bears the seal of Technische Hochschule Köln. - (7) In addition to the Master's certificate and the examination certificate, graduates receive a diploma supplement in English, which corresponds to the guidelines and agreements of the German Rectors' Conference.